mrvi0/cli-cheatsheet/README.md

 ```

 ### Add New Language
-1. Create file: `localizations/your_lang.json`
+1. Create directory: `localizations/your_lang/`
+2. Create translation files for each utility: `localizations/your_lang/utility.json`
-2. Add translations with keys matching templates
+3. Add translations with keys matching templates
-3. Use `cheat lang your_lang` to switch
+4. Use `cheat lang your_lang` to switch

 ## 🎨 Color Scheme
 - **Headers** (`#`) - Cyan bold